bencooperjamin/xlmentoringwxh/README.md

 1. A gallery was planned to be added with addition of media links to highlight the media profile the charity has.

-2. A Welsh translation is being considered but is on hold as the Project Manager doesn't speak Welsh and we didn't want users to expect a welsh speaker at the end of the phone.
+2. A Welsh translation is being considered but is on hold as the Project Manager doesn't speak Welsh and we didn't want users to expect a welsh speaker at the end of the phone or email.

-3. A page designated to who the Project Manager is, so users don't feel they are sharing information with an AI.
+3. A page designated to who the Project Manager is, so users don't feel they are sharing information with an Artifical Intelligence.

-4. Address some of the gaps when viewing on larger screens.
+4. Address some of the gaps when viewing on larger screens and consider including another page so some of the pages appear less cramped which would make it look less busy.

 <sup><sub>[*Back to top*](#contents)</sup></sub>